Auleis/Project/index.md

 ## Step 9- Write down your characters powers and abilities
 once you have picks your class, you will now gain powers and abilities.
 Each class offers differnt things at different levels.
 If your character is level 1, Write down everything your character gets at level one.

-## Step 10- Dertimine your characters HitPoints, and HitDie
+## Step 10- Determine your characters HitPoints, and HitDie
 Each level your character gains Hit points and Hit Die.
 For your hit points at level one you take the maximum number from what your class says to roll (If you roll a d8, take 8) and add your CON mod.
 This is your hitpoints at level one.

 # And that's it!